QuickFastly/NR-wiki/docs/Nova-Regna/CONTRIBUTING.md

 In-world media and works of art of any kind should *always* be italicized.
 The names of historical events, organizations, or other articles should *never* be italicized.
 As you can see here, using italics for emphasis is also acceptable, and you should do that rather than using boldface, but ideally your sentences should be explicit enough to not need emphasis at all.

+##### Headings

+Do not use H1 (#) headings at all.
+Ever.
+Period.
+The name of the file is treated as an H1 heading, so the highest heading you should ever use is H2 (##).
+Headings are automatically parsed into a table of contents, so every heading in a file needs to be H2 or smaller so that they are all correctly nested under the file name.

+Provided you keep that in mind, you can as few or as many headings as you like.
+You can nest them as deep as H6 (######) if you want to get really crazy.

 ##### Admonitions/Callouts

 Obsidian supports 12 distinct types of admonition (or callout) natively since v0.14.0.
 They support markdown and wikilinks.
 For more specific details about them, check the [Obsidian documentation](https://help.obsidian.md/How+to/Use+callouts).